strongbrewio/strongbrewio.github.io/_posts/2019-05-21-the-injectable-decorator-and-di.md

 As you can see, the decorator adds metadata so that when this service is instantiated, Angular knows what services are requested and we don't lose the token information.

 Important to note here is that Angular is NOT using the `@Injectable` decorator to register the service.
-It is only using the decorator so it knows what dependencies the service actually requests.
+It is only using the decorator to figure out which dependencies the service actually requests.

 **Note:** Other decorators such as `@Component` will also add this metadata to the transpiled class (as components can also have dependencies of course).